- Plan Your Visit

 The Sandbox Children’s Museum offers a summer camp program for children ages 4 -12 years (4-10 years at Hilton Head & 6-12 years at Tanger 2).
 Through the guise of play and exploration this 8 week program provides children enrolled an opportunity to explore a variety of themes that integrate hands-on learning with S.T.E.A.M. activities as well as daily staff supervised play with the exhibits.

-Pre-registration is required.
+Pre-registration is required prior to Wednesday of the previous week.
 Children will be supervised according to a 1:5 ratio of staff to children.

 This program runs Monday through Friday weekly beginning June 7th.
 The Hilton Head location only offers a half-day program.
 Tanger 2 offers both half-day and full-day options.